antonio-hickey/FedPy/README.md

 # FedPy
 ## _Everything Federal Reserve Related_

-Open source python package for seamlessly pulling data related to Federal Reserve and integrating for your own use.
+Open source python package for pulling data related to Federal Reserve and seamlessly integrating for your own use.

-Depending on the data you're trying to access FedPy will return a `pandas DataFrame` or a `Dictionary`.
+Depending on the data you're trying to access FedPy will return a `pandas DataFrame`, `Dictionary`, or a `float`.

 ## Installation:
 Install using pip: